UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

             $ module spider R

+        .. admonition:: How does the output look like A?
+        :class: dropdown

+            Text here

+        .. admonition:: How does the output look like B?
+            :class: dropdown

+            Text here

-        .. admonition:: How does the output look like?
+        .. admonition:: How does the output look like C?

             :class: dropdown